HJiabao/APCSA-FRQ-2025/Q3/README.md

 #### Key concepts tested in this question:
 - Using Loops
-- Knowing how to initialize ArrayList
+- Knowing how to creat and initialize ArrayList
--

 #### What I learned from revisiting this problem:
-- Ideas here
+- I still need to work on my looping skills